bbsBayes/bbsBayes2/CODE_DESIGN.md

 ## Testing and examples
 - When in doubt `skip_on_cran()` for tests (never run fragile tests that *might* fail)
-- Use @examplesIf interactive() to skip examples that can be run but shouldn't be tested (e.g., `fetch_bbs_data()`)
+- Use `@examplesIf interactive()` to skip examples that can be run but shouldn't be tested (e.g., `fetch_bbs_data()`)
+- Use `@examplesIf have_bbs_data()` to skip examples that require a full download of BBS data.
+This is for R-Universe builds, our GitHub Actions fetch the data first.
+- Use `@examplesIf have_cmdstan()` to skip examples that require Stan to be installed (i.e. anything that will use `run_model()`).
+This is for R-Universe builds, our GitHub Actions install Stan first.
 - use `\dontest` for examples that should *never* be run (try not to have too many)
 - use `\dontrun` for examples that won't fail, but will take a while to run.
 - use first_diff model output by `test-XX_run_model.R` to ensure an up-to-date model